Jesuits at Fordham

 The Jesuits are men who belong to a Catholic religious order called the Society of Jesus.
 This group was founded by St. Ignatius of Loyola and several other companions over 450 years ago to be of service to the Church and spread the Christian faith.
 St. Ignatius' spirituality, contained in the Spiritual Exercises and the Constitutions of the Society of Jesus, guide and animate Jesuits as they continue that same task under the direction of the Pope, to whom they have a special bond.
 Today we express our mission as the service of faith and the promotion of the justice of the Kingdom of God preached by Jesus Christ, committed to enculturated ministry and to respectful dialogue with those of other faith traditions or who do not believe.

-A major ministerial focus of the Jesuit Order, perhaps that for which it is best-known, is education.
+A major ministerial focus of the Jesuit Order, perhaps that for which it is best known, is education.
 In partnership with our lay colleagues, we seek to form men and women for and with others, who will be agents of social justice and attentive to the needs of the poor among us, and who will excel in their chosen fields of study.
 We are committed to the Catholic worldview that sees faith and reason as complimentary and mutually enlightening.
 Through our teaching, research and writing, we further the expanse of reason by bringing to its quest for truth the wisdom and concerns of the Christian faith.
 And we strive to articulate the intelligibility of the Christian faith with the assistance and insights of the different fields of human knowing.

 Jesuits are not exclusively educators.
 We engage in a plethora of ministerial undertakings; from parish ministry, spiritual direction, social justice projects, to work overseas where the Church is just starting out or where the diocesan clergy is not yet fully established, scientific research, popular and scholarly publications and ministry on the web.
 This wide variety of ministries is in keeping with our motto: Ad maiorem Dei gloriam (A.M.D.G.), which rules out no type of service for us, if it be for God's greater glory.

-Of the thirty or so Jesuit priests who reside in the Fordham Jesuit Community, there are approximately twenty-three who are full-time professors or administrators at the University and five who minister at Fordham Preparatory School.
+Of the thirty or so Jesuit priests who reside in the Fordham Jesuit Community, there are approximately twenty-three who are full-time professors or administrators at the University and three who minister at Fordham Preparatory School.
 Another five Jesuits live in Manhattan and minister at Fordham's Lincoln Center campus.